Potential far-right victory in France seen as threat to EU

 She has proposed to remove taxes on hundreds of essential goods and wants to reduce taxes on fuel — which would go against the EU’s free market rules.

+“She explains that she won’t pay the bill for the (EU) club, that she will change the rules, but will change the rules alone" Macron said.
+“It means she wants to get out (of the EU) but doesn’t dare say it anymore."

-Jean-Claude Piris, who served as a legal counsel to the European Council and is an expert of EU institutions, said a victory for Le Pen would have the effect of an “earthquake,” since the measures she champions would equate in practice to a withdrawal from the 27-nation bloc.
+Jean-Claude Piris, who served as a legal counsel to the European Council and is an expert of EU institutions, said a victory for Le Pen would have the effect of an “earthquake."
+Her measures would equate in practice to a withdrawal from the 27-nation bloc, he said.

 “She is in favor of a form of economic patriotism with state aids, which is contrary to the rules of the single market,” Piris said in an interview with The Associated Press.
 “France would no longer take part in the common free market and commercial policies.”